 American Blackbelly Sheep

-Besides the livestock, we have produce from our garden, a newly planted orchard with berries, and honey bees.
-We make homemade food items and when the opportunity arises will try our hand at making dairy products, hopefully in the near future.
+Besides the livestock, we have produce from our garden (when it grows), a newly planted orchard with berries, and honey bees.
+We make homemade food items and when the opportunity arises will try our hand at making dairy products (very much in the beginning stages still), hopefully in the near future.

-The Ranch is also home to Julie's Cottage Creations, where numerous crafts, homestead items, and baked goods are available for purchase.
+The Ranch is also home to Julie's Cottage Creations, where numerous crafts, homestead items, and Cottage Licensed baked goods are available for purchase.

 So why 2 separate businesses?
 Why not close Julie's Cottage Creations and operate solely under 4 Bear Ranch?
 It all comes down to the food items produced and Montana's food laws.
 For 2 years, Julie spent countless hours with the County health department to receive her Cottage Food License under Julie's Cottage Creations.
 A Cottage Food License allows for sales of homemade approved baked goods for public consumption.
 The homemade food made from 4 Bear Ranch is for private consumption only and is regulated by the Montana Local Food Choice Act.
 To ensure consumers know exactly what product they are buying, the decision was made to keep both business entities in operation.

 We might be slow to start, but are excited in providing our knowledge, products, and services to our local community.
 Our journey in ranching and silvopasture development, homesteading, crafts, and making homemade baked goods is not only a journey that involves us as a family, but one that is supported by our community.
 We love where we live, we love the community in which we live, and we love what we are doing.